alia521/strawpoll-bot/README.md

 - Does *NOT* work with _CAPTCHA_;

 ### I plan to add:
-- Voting in multiple options poll;
+- Voting in multiple options polls;
+- Voting in non-protected by ip check polls
 - Voting in strawpoll.com (only works for strawpoll.me for now);
 - If you wan't anything you can request it :)